Seiya Suzuki Player Props: Cubs vs. Dodgers

 - Suzuki hit .262 with 22 doubles, two triples, 14 home runs and 45 walks.

-- Suzuki drove in a run in 34 games last year out of 111 (30.6%), including multiple RBIs in 7.2% of those games (eight times) and three or more RBIs on four occasions..
+- Suzuki picked up an RBI in 30.6% of his 111 games last season, with two or more RBIs in 7.2% of those contests (eight).
+He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.